lochenchou/DORN_radar/README.md

 The code for evaluation and the pretrained weight file to meet the evaluation results in the paper will be updated soon.

+The train_scene and val_scene txt files in ./list/nusc/ are the train/val splits I used in the paper.
+The reason why I used my own splits instead of official train/val splits was just because I didn't realize there are official ones at the time I conducted the experiments.